dhellmann/pymotw-3/source/pdb/index.rst

 Breakpoints
 ===========

-As programs grow even longer, even using :command:`next` and :command:`until` will become slow and cumbersome.
+As programs grow longer, even using :command:`next` and :command:`until` will become slow and cumbersome.
 Instead of stepping through the program by hand, a better solution is to let it run normally until it reaches a point where the debugger should interrupt